 Low-density lipoproteins (LDL) and very low-density lipoproteins (VLDL) are two different types of fatty substances found in your blood.
 Lipoproteins are a combination of proteins and various types of fats.
 They carry cholesterol and triglycerides through your bloodstream.

 Cholesterol is a fatty substance that’s necessary for building cells.
 In the body, it’s most commonly created in your liver.
 Triglycerides are another type of fat that’s used to store extra energy in your cells.

 Though VLDL and LDL share the same building blocks, these two types of lipoproteins differ in the percentages of the cholesterol, protein, and triglycerides that make them up.
 VLDL contains more triglycerides, while LDL contains more cholesterol.

-VLDL and LDL are both associated with “bad” cholesterol.
+VLDL and LDL are both considered carriers, and types, of “bad” cholesterol.
 While your body needs both cholesterol and triglycerides to function, having too much of them can cause them to build up in your arteries.
-This can increase your risk of heart disease or stroke.
+This can increase your risk for heart disease and stroke.

 |Main components of VLDL||Percentage|

 The triglycerides carried by VLDL are used by cells in the body for energy.
-Eating more fat than you can burn can lead to excessive amounts of triglycerides and high levels of VLDL in your blood.
+Eating more carbohydrates, or sugars, than you burn can lead to excessive amounts of triglycerides in the body and high levels of VLDL in your blood.
 Extra triglycerides are stored in fat cells and released at a later time when needed for energy.

 Some VLDL is cleared in the bloodstream.
 The rest is transformed into LDL by enzymes in the blood.
-LDL has less triglycerides and a higher percentage of cholesterol than VLDL.
-LDL is largely made up of the following components:
+LDL has fewer triglycerides and a higher percentage of cholesterol than VLDL does.
+LDL is largely made up of the